-Finding 2019-001 Segregation of Duties Name of contact person: Christina Amos, Village Administrator Corrective Action: The Village has implemented several reviews intended to mitigate the segregation of duties issues.
+Finding 2020-001 Segregation of Duties Name of contact person: Christina Amos, Village Administrator Corrective Action: The Village has implemented several reviews intended to mitigate the segregation of duties issues.
 The Village Administrator performs a review and final approval of all expenditure transactions, and counter-signs all issued checks, and reviews budget to actual financial reports regularly.
 In addition, a member of the Village Council reviews bank reconciliations, check images, and journal entry reports monthly.
 Further, detail reports showing revenue and expenditure transactions are provided to the Village Council and posted to the Village's website monthly.
 We will continue to monitor this area and will assess the needs of hiring additional finance personnel or hiring a third party to assist in the day to day financial reporting responsibilities as funding sees appropriate.
 Proposed Completion Date: The Village will implement the above procedures immediately.

-Village of Marvin, North Carolina Summary Schedule of Prior Audit Findings For the Year Ended June 30, 2019
+Village of Marvin, North Carolina Summary Schedule of Prior Audit Findings For the Year Ended June 30, 2020

-Finding:2018-1Status:The finding has been corrected.

-Finding:2018-2Status:The finding has been corrected.
+Finding:2019-1Status:The finding has not been corrected.Finding:2018-1Status:The finding has been corrected.Finding:2018-2Status:The finding has been corrected.